robbie10001/javascriptbootcamppart2/section16_AsychronousCode_Callbacks_Promises.md

 Now we are back in makeRant the original function call that has been waiting this whole time.
 It then finishes and is removed from the callstack.

 ### JS is single threaded

+A fundemental aspect of JS as a language is that it's single threaded language.
+At any given point in time, that single JS thread is running at most one line of JS code.
+We are not multitasking we are running one thing at a time.

+At any given point, one thing is being run at a time and this has a whole bunch of implications.

+The problem with this is that it could be a serious issue if we doing things that take time, anything that is not immediate.
+Our program would have to wait for this to finish before moving onto the next line of code.

+An example of something that takes time is when we send a request.
+For example, from the browser we write some JS code that asks for some data from a movie api.
+This takes time, we send a request to the server, the server responds to the request and sends a response back, all of this takes time.

+The way we can avoid this process and actually get on with our code will waiting for a process to finish is what we are going to address in the next section.

 ## How Asychronous Callbacks Actually Work